outlandishlizard/bottleDNS/readme.md

 # bottleDNS

 A tiny python DNS server providing a "flask-like" decorator-based interface.
+Provided under the MIT license, see LICENSE

 The main use case I had in mind building this was security research-- I needed a DNS server whose behavior (including logging) was easy to tweak quickly.